 What do you do currently?

-While I was growing up in the late 1990s and the early 2000s, one major author emerged who revolutionized publishing figures and altered the reading trends.
+While I was growing up in the late 1990s and the early 2000s, one major author emerged who revolutionised publishing and altered the reading trends.
 That was no other than JK Rowling.
 She is a phenomenon who also redefined our childhood.
 So, it was a dream come true last year when I was offered the position of the Editorial Manager at Bloomsbury, the publisher who brought out the Harry Potter books.
 My current role is to manage the editorial functions of academic, business, self-help, fiction and non-fiction publishing programme with a team of 30 editors and proofreaders.
 My team edits, quality checks and proofreads manuscripts of various subject lists—history, religion, philosophy, sociology, politics, literature, law, economics, business and trade books.

 Apart from looking into the overall quality of editing and the final book, I also manage the publishing schedule and the book budget.
 Bringing out the book on time and staying within the cost structure is an important aspect of the business model of publishing.